“Show, Don’t Tell” is one of the oldest pieces of advice to new writers, but it can be kinda confusing without some show and tell examples.

 As well as everything we’ve said so far, Showing:

-Often involves dialogue.
+- Often involves dialogue.
 It’s no coincidence.
 Movies involve actors saying their lines – and again, literally every time you encounter proper dialogue in a book, you are reading a scene that is shown, not told.
+In the example above, the characters immediately started talking about what they had found, thus emphasising the dramatic quality of the moment.

 These thoughts lead us to the next massive point you have to know about the whole showing / telling thing: